 What’s more, the 7 SEEDS anime is based on a story with a complete ending and it’s only being released via Netflix.
 Therefore, the company has a vested interest in seeing the anime’s story through to the ending assuming the TV show is popular enough.

-The 7 SEEDS release date for the first season/Part 1 is scheduled for June 28, 2019.
+The 7 SEEDS release date for the first season/Part 1 was scheduled for June 28, 2019.
 The first season was originally supposed to be released in April 2019, but it was delayed due to production issues.

 Here are the 7 SEEDS cast members: